kubernetes/features/keps/sig-autoscaling/2021-scale-from-zero/README.md

 Additionally the `replicas: 0` state is problematic as updating a HPA object `minReplicas` from `0` to `1` has different behavior.
 If `replicas` was `0` during the update, HPA will be disabled for the resource, if it was `> 0`, HPA will continue with the new `minReplicas` value.

-To resolve this issue the KEP is introducing an explicit `enableScaleToZero` property to explicitly enable/disable HPA with any types of metrics.
+To resolve this issue the KEP is introducing an explicit `enableScaleToZero` property to explicitly enable/disable scale from/to zero.

 ### Risks and Mitigations